cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 When defining a new expand\_message variant, the most important consideration is that hash\_to\_field models expand\_message as a random oracle.
-Thus, implementors SHOULD prove indifferentiability from a random oracle under an appropriate assumption about the underlying cryptographic primitives.
+Thus, implementors SHOULD prove indifferentiability from a random oracle under an appropriate assumption about the underlying cryptographic primitives;
+see {{security-considerations-hash-to-field}} for more information.

 In addition, expand\_message variants: